wangyuchen/sppmix/README.md

-# sppmix
-Mixture models for spatial point pattern
+## sppmix: 2D normal mixture models for spatial point process

 This package implemented classes and methods for modeling spatial point process data using mixtures of normal component.

-Based on spatstat package's ppp class for point pattern and owin class for window, we implemented normmix class for dealing with 2D normal mixture.
+Based on spatstat package's `ppp` class for point patterns and `owin` class for window, we implemented the `normmix` class for operation with 2D normal mixture, and the `intensity_surface` class for an intensity surface with normal mixture density.
+Standard S3 methods like `plot` and `summary` are provided.

-Data augmentation MCMC (DAMCMC) and birth-death MCMC (BDMCMC) are the two main methods we have for estimating normal mixture to point pattern data.

-The MCMC algorithms are implemented in C++ using Rcpp and RcppArmadillo, and it's significantly faster than some other implementations.

-rgl package is used to create 3D intensity plots for intensity surface from normal mixture.

-To learn more about sppmix, start with those vignettes: browseVignettes(package = "sppmix")
+To learn more about sppmix, start with those vignettes: `browseVignettes(package = "sppmix")`